Welcome from the Principal

 Our school confronts many challenges.
 The usual practices of an English-based Western education differ considerably from those of the Ngaanyatjarra community, deeply rooted in traditional language and culture.
 The remoteness of the school and the wide dispersion of our campuses magnify the obstacles we face.

 We are making a major effort to work more closely with parents and other community members.
-There are other significant initiatives we are introducing over the next three years to create a sustainable educational program for our students.
+There are other significant initiatives we have introduced to create a sustainable and meaningful educational program for our students.

 We are constantly on the lookout for accomplished teachers who want to join us on our journey to meet the expectations of the Ngaanyatjarra people.
 These staff members will be capable classroom practitioners, prepared to learn in an unfamiliar environment, and able to work effectively with colleagues and Ngaanyatjarra parents and community members.